ScilifelabDataCentre/Anubis/anubis/README.md

 and also by her email.

 - `init`: CouchDB index creation (design document) for the user document type.
 - `register`: Account creation.
+URL.
-- `login`, `logout`: Login or logout the current user.
+- `login`, `logout`: Login and logout the current user.
+URL.
 - `reset`: Password reset and send email with one-time code.
+URL.
 - `password`: Password set using one-time code.
+URL.
 - `display`: Show info page for a user account.
+URL.
 - `edit`: Edit the information for a user account.
+URL.
 - `logs`: Display the log records for the given user account.
+URL.
 - `all`: Display list of all user accounts.
+URL.
 - `pending`: Display list of all pending user accounts.
+URL.
 - `enable`, `disable`: Enable or disable the given user account.
+URL.
 - `class UserSaver`: User document saver context manager.
 - `get_user`: Return the user for the given username or email.
 - `get_users`: GEt the users specified by role and optionally by status.